-Anderson University has a major residential system on campus consisting of 16 dormitory structures and 8 apartment buildings that house approximately 1280 students.
+Anderson University has a major residential system on campus consisting of 16 dormitory structures and 32 apartment buildings that house approximately 1800 students.
 The structures vary considerably in construction and fire protection capabilities as a result of prevailing fire codes in effect at the time of construction.

 Although the University fire prevention resources are directed at the entire campus, a major aim of the program is specifically directed at the residence halls.
 The campus fire prevention program requires a balanced effort consisting of education, emergency planning, and inspection of buildings and testing of fire protection systems.
 Fire drills are conducted at the beginning of each semester to familiarize the students and staff on proper procedures to follow during fire alarms.
-Area Coordinators and Residence Life personnel conduct fire safety training with the Anderson City Fire Department before the fall semester starts.
+All buildings have area coordinators and along with campus safety and residence life personnel conduct fire drills each month.
 In case of an actual fire the following are notified:

-Anderson City Fire Department

-Director of Campus Safety

-Director of Residence Life/Area Coordinators

-Director of Physical Plant/On-call personnel

-Vice President of Student Development

-Vice President for Finance and

-Administration
+Anderson City Fire Department Director of Campus Safety Director of Residence Life/Area Coordinators Director of Physical Plant/On-call personnel Vice President of Student Development Vice President for Finance and Administration

-Statistics Regarding Fires in Residential Facilities, 2017-2019
+Statistics Regarding Fires in Residential Facilities, 2020-2022

 STUDENT HOUSING TOTAL FIRES FIRE NUMBER CAUSE OF FIRE INJURIES DEATHS VALUE

-Denmark, 316 Boulevard 0 0 N/A 0 0 0
+Denmark, 316 Boulevard 1 1 Unintential Microwave 0 0 100

 Pratt, 316 Boulevard 0 0 N/A 0 0 0

 Kingsley, 319 Boulevard 0 0 N/A 0 0 0

 Village, 325 Boulevard 0 0 N/A 0 0 0

 Lawton, 333 Boulevard 0 0 N/A 0 0 0

 Rouse, 339 Boulevard 0 0 N/A 0 0 0

 Whitaker, 316 Boulevard 0 0 N/A 0 0 0

 Royce, 316 Boulevard 0 0 N/A 0 0 0

 Gaston, 316 Boulevard 0 0 N/A 0 0 0

 Clamp, 316 Boulevard 0 0 N/A 0 0 0

 Stringer A, 209 Williamston Rd.
 0 0 N/A 0 0 0

 Stringer B, 211 Williamston Rd.
 0 0 N/A 0 0 0

 Stringer C, 213 Williamston Rd.
 1 1 Unintentional Trash can 0 0 0